imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

   - event
 location: Fujitsu Yokohama Hub
 draft: false
-summary: |
-  Key takeaway in 20 words.
+summary: Amid fast-moving developments in AI, this meetup provided a timely assessment of open-source infrastructure—linking broad trends to tangible implementation paths.
 ---

-# Why this meetup mattered
+## Why this meetup mattered

 Japan’s second **Regional User Group** (RUG) brought the global Linux Foundation AI community to Tokyo just as AI hits a turning point with the rise of DeepSeek: it made everyone think, including OpenAI, that we may need a new open-source strategy.
 Speakers from LF AI & Data and Japanese contributors mapped out what must happen next if we want _AI as a commons_.

-# Summary
+## Summary

 | Time  | Talk                                                       | Core message                                                                                                                                                                  |
 | ----- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |